Lubny

-Lubny (Лубни, /uk/) is a city in Poltava Oblast, central Ukraine.
+Lubny (Лубни, /uk/), historically also called Lubni (Лубні) is a city in Poltava Oblast, central Ukraine.
 It serves as the administrative center of Lubny Raion.
 It also hosts the administration of Lubny urban hromada, one of the hromadas of Ukraine.
 Population:

 History

 Lubny is reputed to be one of the oldest cities in Ukraine, allegedly founded in 988 by knyaz (prince) Vladimir the Great (Volodymyr) of Kyiv.
-The first written record, however, dates from 1107.
+The first written record, however, dates from 1107, when a battle against the Polovtsians took place nearby.
+The settlement was originally known as Luben (Лубень).
 Initially, it was a small wooden fortress above the Sula River.

-The fortress quickly grew, and in the 15th or 16th century, it was owned by the powerful Wisniowiecki family.
+Neglected after the 12th century, the settlement restored its importance during the late 16th century, when it was owned by the powerful Wisniowiecki family.
 The town was ruled by Magdeburg rights and had a coat of arms.
 In 1596, Lubny was the site of the last battle of Severyn Nalyvaiko against the Poles.
 In the 17th century the city was one of the largest in the area.
 In 1638 it had 2,646 inhabitants.